Configure NGINX

 Intrexx will now generate the configuration file.
 The data entered in the edit fields will be written in the configuration file.
 The generated file is stored in the specified directory.

-2. Save the configuration file in the "sites-available" directory.
+2. Store the configuration file in the "sites-available" directory

-Move the configuration file to the "sites-available" directory.
+Place the configuration file in the "sites-available" directory.

-Please note: Depending on the Linux distribution and the selected installation package, the "sites-available" directory may not be available in some cases.
+Note Depending on the Linux distribution and the installation package selected, the "sites-available" directory may not be available.

-Usually, the "sites-available/site-enabled" directories are provided when you install NGINX from repositories of Debian-based distributions.
-If you get NGINX from the NGINX repository, then the directories won't exist.
+As a rule, the "sites-available/site-enabled" directories are available when you install Nginx from repositories of Debian-based distributions.
+If you obtain Nginx from the Nginx repository, the directories do not exist.
 In this case, only conf.d/ is present.
 The same applies to other Linux distributions such as CentOS.
 In this case as well, you only have conf.d/.

-If this is the case, please find out how the configuration file needs to be implemented for your Linux distribution.
+In this case, find out how the configuration file must be implemented in your Linux distribution.

 Create a symbolic link from sites-enabled to the sites-available file.
 Use the full paths when doing this.

-Please note: When using symbolic links, you should make sure that these are created directly in the desired directory.
+Note When using symlinks, you should ensure that they are created directly in the desired directory.

 Example: "ln -s /etc/nginx/sites-available/host.example.org.conf"